Are you trying to fight laziness and learn how to stop procrastinating?

-Most of the book was written in two weeks.
+I wrote most of the book in two weeks.

 The difference was the public humiliation of not getting it done or failing.

-The more people that I told the more that I had to push; laziness was not an option.
+The more people I told, the more I fought laziness.

 I once read of a website where you could set goals for yourself.

-If you succeeded at your goal it would send that donation to something that you are passionate for and if you failed it would go to an adversarial organization.
+If you succeeded at your goal, it would send that donation to something you are passionate about, and if you failed it would go to an adversarial organization.